 My research focuses on resource selection of terrestrial mammals.
-I am currently a PhD student at Memorial University of Newfoundland in the Wildlife Evolutionary Ecology Lab working with Eric Vander Wal.
+I am currently a PhD candidate at Memorial University of Newfoundland in the Wildlife Evolutionary Ecology Lab working with Eric Vander Wal.

 I am broadly interested in animal resource selection and movement, with specific focus on how scale affects these processes.
 I am also interested in how changing climate and habitat availability alters animal movement, selection and fitness.

-2016–Present: PhD student, Wildlife Evolutionary Ecology Lab, Memorial University - Eric Vander Wal
+2016–Present: PhD candidate, Wildlife Evolutionary Ecology Lab, Memorial University - Eric Vander Wal

 Fitness consequences and individual-level quantification of caribou behavioural reaction norms to changing resource phenology.